jonlpersson/ed-latimore/site/_posts/2021-05-03-boxing-benefits.md

 You’ll suffer through running.
 You’ll suffer through sparring.
 Eventually, you’ll lose a fight in front of a crowd.
 It will be extremely embarrassing.
 Especially if you get knocked out.

-However, if you commit to the sport, you will not only get past these difficulties, but you will become a better person.
+However, if you commit to the sport, you will not only get past these difficulties but also become a better person.
 There’s nothing like a black eye, bloody nose, and sore ribs to build humility.

 ![Ed Latimore getting knocked out](/assets/images/posts/ed-knocked-out.jpg "I lost my first televised professional fight, getting knocked out in the process.
 Talk about getting humbled.")